Deribit is a crypto derivatives exchange founded in 2016 and headquartered in Panama City.

 The distinctions between Level 0 and Level 1 accounts, such as daily withdrawal limitations, ability to perform block traders, etc., no longer exist.

-Corporate level account users can create multiple sub-accounts under the main trading account to accommodate multiple traders and test different strategies.
-These accounts have rate limits based on the seven-day trading volume.
+Corporate-level account users can create sub-accounts under the main trading account to accommodate multiple traders and test different strategies.

-Accounts with a seven-day volume of less than USD 1 million have a rate limit of 5 matching engine requests per second.
 The limit increases to 10 p/s for a trading volume of less than USD 5 million, 20 p/s for a trading volume of less than USD 25 million, and 30 p/s for more than USD 25 million.

 How to Start Trading on Deribit?